pblasser/shbobo/README.md

 * whilst holding, reconnect USB cord
 * upload a "safe" patch from examples

+## linux
+usb on linux does not connect to device unless you have permission. you needs to use terminal to go to fish directory and run "sudo fish" or, you can give permission for shnth by putting a file named "shnth.rules" inside the /etc/udev/rules.d/ directory. the shnth.rules file should contain the following text:
+SUBSYSTEM=="usb", ATTR{idVendor}=="6666", ATTR{idProduct}=="6666", MODE="0666"
+SUBSYSTEM=="usb", ATTR{idVendor}=="6666", ATTR{idProduct}=="7777", MODE="0666"

 ## sorce
 you can make the sorce-level makefile if you want to try compiling